jptacek/JPtacek.com/src/documents/2014/03/Speculations-Build-2014/index.html.md

 everything Metro!

 ###Conclusion###
 I have the sense that Build 2014 is really Build 2013, part 2.
-A lot of the pieces that weren't fully basked for Build last June should hopefully be announced this April.
-I am pretty hopeful that the Microsoft One vision will be introduced for developers at Build 2014.
+A lot of the pieces that weren't fully basked for Build last June, like Xbox One and Windows Phone 8.1, should be announced this April.
+I am quite hopeful that the Microsoft One vision will be introduced for developers at Build 2014.
  I think this will really help Microsoft accelerate application across multiple platforms.
 More to come!